miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 ---

+## The Evolution Of HTTP Libraries In Python

 I do believe the key takeaway there was the evidence being enough that a researching AI chose to characterize the HTTP libraries before Requests as verbose and cumbersome.
 Oh, what to import to do what?
 OMG, I thought Python was